GLOBAL MARKETS-US stocks edge up, euro slips on ECB comments

 By Herbert Lash

-NEW YORK, Dec 6 (Reuters) - U.S. shares edged higher on Thursday, lifted by a rebound in Apple, while the euro headed toward its sharpest drop in a month after the European Central Bank said growth in the euro zone is likely to shrink next year.
+NEW YORK, Dec 6 (Reuters) - U.S. shares edged higher on Thursday, buffeted by the roller coaster reaction of investors to U.S. budget talks, while the euro fell after the European Central Bank said growth is likely to shrink next year, boosting expectations of a rate cut.

 Brent crude oil fell below $108 a barrel after comments by ECB President Mario Draghi raised the prospect of further weakness in the euro zone and a bleaker outlook for oil demand.

-U.S. stocks edged higher in choppy trading but traders kept an eye on Washington and negotiations to avert some $600 billion of tax hikes and spending cuts scheduled to start in January if Congress fails to reach an agreement on deficit reduction.
+U.S. stocks edged higher in choppy trading as upbeat guidance from Broadcom partly offset weakness in Apple shares.
+But traders kept an eye on Washington and negotiations to avert some $600 billion of tax hikes and spending cuts in January.

 President Barack Obama takes his “fiscal-cliff” campaign to the home of a family in northern Virginia to illustrate the impact of letting taxes on the middle class rise as signs emerge that Republicans are contemplating a change in strategy in their battle with Democrats over deficit reduction.